Pierre Savorgnan de Brazza: Exploration in Africa

-Brazza then was received by King Makoko Iloo I of the Batéké in what was the most significant encounter of his career as an explorer.
-Brazza proposed to King Makoko that he place his kingdom under the protection of the French flag.
-King Makoko, aware of Stanley's advance and interested in trade possibilities and gaining an edge over his rivals, signed the treaty.
+Brazza then was received by Makoko Iloo I of the Téké Kingdom in what was the most significant encounter of his career as an explorer.
+Brazza proposed to the Makoko that he place his kingdom under the protection of the French flag.
+Makoko, aware of Stanley's advance and interested in trade possibilities and gaining an edge over his rivals, signed the treaty.
 The terms of this treaty were upheld after the king's death by his queen, Ngalifourou, who became Queen Mother and an influential figure in French colonial life.
 Brazza respected Ngalifourou so much that he presented her with a sabre.
-Makoko also arranged for the establishment of a French settlement at Mfoa on the Congo's Malebo Pool, a place later known as Brazzaville; after Brazza's departure, the outpost was manned by two laptots under the command of Senegalese Sergeant Malamine Camara, whose resourcefulness had impressed de Brazza during their several months together trekking inland from the coast.
+Makoko also arranged for the establishment of a French settlement at Mfoa on the Congo's Malebo Pool, a place later known as Brazzaville; after Brazza's departure, the outpost was manned by two laptots under the command of Senegalese Sergeant Malamine Camara, whose resourcefulness had impressed Brazza during their several months together trekking inland from the coast.
 During this trip he encountered Stanley near Vivi.
 Brazza did not tell Stanley that he had just signed a treaty with Makoko; it took Stanley some months to realise that he had been beaten in the "race" set by his sponsor, Leopold II.
 Brazza was again celebrated in France for his efforts.
 The press dubbed him "le conquérant pacifique", the peaceful conqueror, for his success in ensuring French imperial expansion without waging war.

 In 1883, Brazza was named the governor-general of the French Congo in 1886.
 He was dismissed in 1897 due to poor revenue from the colony and journalist reports of conditions for the natives that some said were "too good."
 For his part Brazza had become disillusioned with the exploitative and repressive practices of the concessionary companies, which he had witnessed first-hand.

 By 1905, stories had reached Paris of injustice, forced labour and brutality under the laissez-faire approach of the Congo's new governor, Émile Gentil, to the new concession companies set up by the French colonial office and condoned by Prosper Philippe Augouard, Catholic Bishop of the Congo.
 Brazza was sent to investigate these stories and the resulting report was revealing and damning, in spite of many obstructions placed in his path.
 When his deputy, Félicien Challaye, put the embarrassing report before the National Assembly, the report was suppressed.